wso2-attic/esb-connectors/openweathermap/openweathermap-connector/openweathermap-connector-1.0.0/README.txt

     	xxi)	end			                    -	Use a valid end date with the format of (unix time, UTC time zone)(E.g. start=1369728000 ). xxii)	stationID						-	Use a valid station ID(E.g. 29584). xxiii)  frequencyType					-   frequency of data, possible parameters are 'daily', 'hour', and 'tick'.
-Parameter 'tick. xxiv) 	callback				        -	Use a unique string as the project name to create project with optional parameters.
+Parameter 'tick. xxiv) 	callback				        -	Use JavaScript code you can transfer callback functionName to JSONP callback

  8. Navigate to "{ESB_Connector_Home}/" and run the following command.